World Federalism: World Citizen movement

-We, the people, want the peace which only a world government can give.
-The sovereign states you represent divide us and lead us to the abyss of total war.

-I call upon you no longer to deceive us by this illusion of political authority.
-I call upon you to convene forthwith a World Constitutional Assembly to raise the standard around which all men can gather, the standard of true peace, of One Government for One World."Prominent people, such as Albert Camus, André Breton, Albert Schweitzer and Albert Einstein publicly supported Garry Davis, fueling the sudden public interest in the idea.
-A first meeting of world citizens' movement in Paris a month after his speech gathered 25,000 people.
+Prominent people, such as Albert Camus, André Breton, Albert Schweitzer, and Albert Einstein, publicly supported Garry Davis, fueling the sudden public interest in the idea.
+The first meeting of the World Citizens' Movement in Paris a month after his speech gathered 25,000 people.
 Garry Davis founded the World Service Authority, promoting the idea of world citizenship.
-Over 750,000 people from over 150 countries around the world registered as world citizens between 1948 and 1950, and over 300 cities declared themselves as world citizen communities.
+Over 750,000 people from over 150 countries registered as world citizens between 1948 and 1950, and over 300 cities declared themselves as world citizen communities.
 Davis further founded the World Government of Citizens in his hometown of Ellsworth in 1953.

 Present Day

 The movement for world federalism has declined from its peak in the 1950s, due to a lack of funding and successors for the activists who founded the original world federalist organizations.

-Major active world federalist organizations include Democracy Without Borders, the Young World Federalists, Democracia Global, and Citizens for Global Solutions.
-The World Federalist Movement continues to act as the umbrella organization for world federalist advocacy, albeit its focus has shifted away from its original core issue towards projects like Responsibility to Protect and the Coalition for the International Criminal Court.
+Major active world federalist organizations include World Constitution and Parliament Association (WCPA), Citizens for Global Solutions and Democracy Without Borders.

+The World Federalist Movement/Institute for Global Policy acts as the umbrella organization for world federalist advocacy, albeit its focus has shifted away from its original core issue towards projects like Responsibility to Protect and the Coalition for the International Criminal Court.